The Seven Valleys Dog Sledding Expedition – 11 Days

 Distance 250 km

 Get into the rhythm of an extended dog sledding expedition.
 This immersive 11-day, 250-km journey includes a continuous nine-day expedition in pristine Yukon wilderness with a layover of two nights in a comfortable log cabin halfway through the tour.
 Learn the fundamentals of dog sledding and dog care early in your journey (days 1 and 2) and progressively become a member of your own dog team.
 By travelling through a series of seven valleys, we will explore a wide variety of landscapes from frozen lakes to sub-alpine tundra, through mountain passes and boreal forest.
 With our high latitude and our open views, the chances of seeing spectacular northern lights are quite good. * As this tour is meant to be an immersive experience, your guide will introduce you to Yukon’s natural history and glacial past, animal tracks and vegetation identification, sled dog history and dogs’ abilities, and winter survival skills.
-A local first nation interpreter is also invited to share his culture and history with us for a special evening during our journey.
 Discover an infinite environment, a way of life and an opportunity to reconnect with yourself.

 Introduction to dog sledding and first ride in the Fish Lake valley

-We’ll start by building your mushing skills over the course of two day-trips (20-40 km each) into the mountains surrounding the ranch.
+We’ll start by building your mushing skills over the course of two day-trips (20-30 km each) into the mountains surrounding the ranch.
 Relaxed evenings are a chance to rest, sample local beer and wild foods, observe northern lights* and learn more about the culture and history of dog sledding.
+At night enjoy our quiet comfy log cabin.
 By Day 2, you’ll have a feel for the unique Yukon dog sledding experience and should be well prepared for the expedition ahead.

 Travel and live in the alpine